All information is subject to change.

 Is there still a cooler/backpack ban?

-In 2013, the Ancient Order of Hibernians, the Clayton-Tamm Neighborhood Association, and the Dogtown Business Merchants Association announced a ban on coolers being brought into the Dogtown St. Patrick's Day Festival.
 In order to protect residents and festival attendees, we will continue to prohibit coolers, backpacks and glass bottles from the festival area.
 Outside alcohol is also prohibited.
 None of these items will be allowed into the festival area or past any checkpoints.
-Containers necessary for child care purposes can be admitted after a brief search by security staff.
+Containers necessary for child care purposes will be permitted.

 Will parade floats be allowed to pass out beads?

-The Ancient Order of Hibernians would remind parade spectators that passing out of beads will not be part of the celebration this year due to requests from the City of St. Louis's Special Event Commission and members of the Dogtown neighborhood due to issues with both safety and clean up.
+The Ancient Order of Hibernians would like to remind parade spectators that passing out candy will not be part of the celebration this year to help ensure safety and reduce clean up in the Dogtown neighborhood.

 What about security?